jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-:ref:`How many questions can you answer after going through this chapter?<questions about lists>`
+:ref:`How many questions can you answer after going through this chapter?<questions about dictionaries>`
 ----

 *************************************************************************************